Published: March 31, 2020

 Michael Wicks at Unity Trust Bank, said:

-“At Unity Trust Bank, we want to make sure organisations making a positive social impact have access to funding solutions which will help them continue to improve the quality of life within their local communities, and expand their business and services.
+“At Unity Trust Bank, we want to make sure organisations making a positive social impact have access to funding solutions.
+The finance will help them continue to improve the quality of life within their local communities, and expand their business and services.

-“We are proud to have been able to help Elaine realise her dream of acquiring an excellent care home and growing business, which is right at the heart of its local community and where people know they are in safe hands, with access to the best possible care.
-The deal has allowed her to provide a positive social impact regionally, as well as increasing the profit of her business and we’re proud to have been a part of this.”
+“We are proud to have been able to help Elaine realise her dream of acquiring an excellent care home and growing business.
+The business is right at the heart of its local community.
+People know they are in safe hands and have access to the best possible care.
+The deal has allowed her to provide a positive social impact regionally.
+Plus, it’s increased the profit of her business and we’re proud to have been a part of this.”

 With her healthcare and business expertise, Elaine has exciting plans for the future.

-Now three additional bedrooms have been added to Langley House, Elaine is looking to expand the number of services it provides so that opportunities and activities for its residents are further enhanced.
-With her vision to extend such services into the local community, older local people would also benefit from enhanced care and support within their own homes.
+Three additional bedrooms have now been added to Langley House.
+Elaine is now looking to expand the number of services it provides further.
+She wants to offer even more opportunities and activities for residents.
+Extending services into the local community, older local people would also benefit from enhanced care and support within their own homes.

-Separately, Elaine is actively looking at further acquisition opportunities in the North East as part of a longer-term plan to build a wider healthcare group, which can offer a consistent level of compliance and high-quality care services across the region.
+Separately, Elaine is actively looking at further acquisition opportunities in the North East.
+This is part of a longer-term plan to build a wider healthcare group.
+It will offer a consistent level of compliance and high-quality care services across the region.

-Unity Trust Bank was founded on a vision to create a bank with a social purpose, which meets the needs of its customers and helps to enrich society.
+Unity Trust Bank was founded on a vision to create a bank with a social purpose.
+It aims to meet the needs of its customers and helps to enrich society.

-Offering banking services to customers for over 35 years, the core purpose of Unity Trust Bank is to support organisations that are socially responsible and share its values and philosophy of contributing positively to economic, community and social change – whether that’s through job creation, educational training, building social housing or other positive community initiatives.
+For over 35 years, Unity Turst Bank has offered banking services to customers.
+The core purpose of Unity Trust Bank is to support organisations that are socially responsible.
+It works with businesses who share its values and philosophy of contributing positively to economic, community and social change.
+We work to support job creation, educational training, building social housing or other positive community initiatives.

 Unity Trust Bank, a socially responsible bank, was shortlisted as a finalist in the ‘Most effective overall customer experience initiative’ category at the 2019 Financial Innovation Awards, presented by The London Institute of Banking & Finance, which recognises some of the most innovative companies in the banking and finance sector.

-The bank is a Real Living Wage employer, a Fair Tax Mark business, a Women In Finance Charter signatory, a member of the Banking Standards Board and holds the Investors in People Gold standard.
+The bank is a Real Living Wage employer and a Fair Tax Mark business.
+It is also a Women In Finance Charter signatory and a member of the Banking Standards Board.
+Plus, it holds the Investors in People Gold standard.